Haute Route Ski Tour

 Setting off from the Mont Blanc valley, you will cover vast backcountry terrain until you reach the slopes below the Matterhorn in Switzerland 6 days later.
 Crossing through 2 countries and over many cols, this is a tough but rewarding experience you will not forget in a hurry.
 Epic descents and scenic climbs, this ski tour has it all.

 After many years of skiing the Haute Route we still keep discovering hidden gems and hidden powder pockets that keep us coming back for more.
 Our guides are all highly experienced IFMGA qualified ski guides with a vast range of knowledge that you’ll be sure to tap into during the trip.
+This trip runs with a minimum of 4 people and a maximum of 6 people.

 Not sure whether you're ready to take on the Haute Route Ski?
 No problem.
 Take our test and find out Test